 Firstly 99% of stunning images are flawless technically.
 Its second nature and these photographers don’t even need to think about things like aperture choice, ISO, what filter should they use, should I blend, etc. And that’s the key point really.
 The technical stuff doesn’t drain energy from the thought process because once you know it, its intuitive, its essential and irrelevant in equal measure.
 You need it to make great pictures but at the same time, it’s just a prerequisite.

 Thirdly, light and composition.
-These people have a great eye for a picture and they work on original and interesting composition in the best light.
-Difficult to teach this but the more pictures you look at, and the more you go shoot yourself, the better you will become.
+These mysterious folk have a great eye for a picture, and they work on original and interesting composition in the best light.
+Difficult to teach this, but the more pictures you look at, and the more you go shoot yourself, the better you will become.
 Distribution of space.
 How the angle of the light influences the mood of the image.
 See a picture as your camera sees it, as what’s achievable in post, rather than a literal interpretation of what’s in front of you.

-Fourthly, think about how much time these people put in and what lengths they go to.
+Fourthly, think about how much time is put in and what lengths people will go to.
 Crazy hikes to get into some locations, waiting for days for the right light, a willingness for some hardship to get the best picture, obsession.
 Big hikes aside, making consistently great landscape images requires an acceptance that you might just need to return to the same place, again and again, to get it right.
-Get wet, get dry, get wet again and don’t stress the clothes will dry.
+Get wet, get dry, get wet again and go again.